Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

 \begin{theorem} The orbifold $(\calQ,\DDelta_m)$ satisfies Campana weak approximation for all $n\geq 1$. \end{theorem}

-The proof of Theorem~\ref{thm:main2} relies upon the behaviour of Campana points under certain birational transformations (see Proposition \ref{prop:ebom}), the observation of which allows us to deduce the result by transferring to the setting of Theorem \ref{thm:main1}.
-However, such a transfer principle fails for Darmon points between the two families.
-Indeed, while Theorem~\ref{thm:main1}(ii) tells us that Darmon weak approximation fails in the even-weight case for $(\P^{n+1}_{\O_S},\calQ_m)$, this property may be satisfied in the even-weight case for $(\calQ,\DDelta_m)$, as shown in Example~\ref{ex:DWA}.
+The proof of Theorem~\ref{thm:main2} relies upon the behaviour of Campana points under birational transformations.
+We develop a new method in Proposition \ref{prop:ebom} which establishes sufficient conditions for the preservation of both semi-integrality and integrality of points under certain birational maps.
+This key result allows us to deduce Theorem \ref{thm:main2} by transferring to the setting of Theorem \ref{thm:main1}, swapping the degrees of ambient variety and orbifold divisor.
+An interesting direction for future research is to consider how one may exploit and expand upon this result in order to bring to bear the tools of birational geometry on problems concerning semi-integral and integral points.
+Note that, in this case, such a transfer principle fails for Darmon points between the two families.
+Indeed, while Theorem~\hyperref[thm:main1]{\ref*{thm:main1}\emph{\ref*{m1ii}}} tells us that Darmon weak approximation fails in the even-weight case for $(\P^{n+1}_{\O_S},\calQ_m)$, this property may hold in the even-weight case for $(\calQ,\DDelta_m)$ (Example~\ref{ex:DWA}).